DennohKim/react-valfo-project/README.md

 [Go Back to the top](#Valfo)
 ## Features

-1. As a valuer, I want to see data on a particular property displayed on a map
+1. As a valuer, I want to see land comparables in a particular region.
-2. As a valuer, I want to  click on a map and add property information to be displayed on a map.
+2. As a valuer, I want to see residential properties comparables in a particular region.
+3. As a valuer, I want to see commercial properties comparables in a particular region.

 [Go Back to the top](#Valfo)